ls-root/loading/articles/How to Scrape Articles.md

 ---
-cat: ["An Excellent Thing", "WebDev"]
+cat: ["An Excellent Thing", "WebDev", "How To"]
 css: img { width: 500px }
 who: lsroot
 ---